sph-mn/nihongo/readme.md

 notes
 * the anki deck uses a special font that looks hand-drawn and makes individual strokes more apparent. this can also help with differentiating components
 * this deck uses a small number of relatively uncommon english words. examples: beckon, portent, acquiesce
-* the jouyou kanji dont include some commonly used kanj. examples: 嬉萌伊綺嘘菅貰縺繋呟也
+* the jouyou kanji generally dont include some commonly used kanji. examples: 嬉萌伊綺嘘菅貰縺繋呟也

-# adding example words to jouyou-by-stroke-count.csv
+# adding example words
-originally this project had a different focus and because of this, more features are available and still maintained. to enable this feature, set add_example_words at the top of js/create-csv-file-with-extras.coffee to true and generate a csv file (see section "technical" below). the example words are sorted by twitter and blog usage frequencies and sensitive words will be excluded
+originally this project had a different focus and because of this, more features are available and still maintained. to add example words to jouyou-by-stroke-count.csv, set add_example_words at the top of js/create-csv-file-with-extras.coffee to true and generate a csv file (see section "technical" below). the example words are sorted by twitter and blog usage frequencies and sensitive words will be excluded.

-this feature uses data from the following additional sources:

 # data sources
 * [list of joyo kanji](https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji)